 Contract Agents are engaged under their first contract for a fixed period of at least three months and not more than five years.
 The renewal of a contract in function groups II, III and IV shall be for another fixed period of at least three months and not more than five years.
-A second renewal without interruption leading to an indefinite-duration contract may only be granted if the first two contracts covered a total period of at least four years.
+The contract can be renewed.
+If it is renewed a second time this will be for an indefinite period.

 What recruitment procedures are possible in the case of Contract Agent positions?

 The Institute may recruit Contract Agents either through an open selection procedure carried out by the Institute or via a selection procedure based on the database of candidates of the European Communities Personnel Selection Office (EPSO).

 When will the next vacancy notices be published?